Our Services

 Clitoral atrophy rarely occurs alone.
 It's usually part of atrophic vaginitis, a condition involving thinning, drying, and inflammation of the vaginal walls due to low estrogen.

-If you're experiencing vaginal dryness, irritation, or pain along with changes in clitoral sensation, you can check your symptoms with a free AI-powered tool to better understand what may be causing your discomfort and get personalized insights in just a few minutes.
+If you're experiencing vaginal dryness, irritation, or pain along with changes in clitoral sensation, try this free AI symptom checker to get personalized insights about what may be causing your symptoms in just a few minutes and receive guidance on the next best steps for your situation.

 This can help you prepare for a conversation with your healthcare provider.